Shawnee, Perry County, Ohio: 2000 census

 There were 207 households, out of which 44.0% had children under the age of 18 living with them, 49.8% were married couples living together, 15.0% had a female householder with no husband present, and 23.7% were non-families.
 21.3% of all households were made up of individuals, and 9.7% had someone living alone who was 65 years of age or older.
 The average household size was 2.94 and the average family size was 3.27.

 In the village, the population was spread out, with 31.9% under the age of 18, 8.7% from 18 to 24, 34.2% from 25 to 44, 18.1% from 45 to 64, and 7.1% who were 65 years of age or older.
 The median age was 31 years.
 For every 100 females there were 98.7 males.
 For every 100 females age 18 and over, there were 102.9 males.

 The median income for a household in the village was $33,229, and the median income for a family was $37,188.
 Males had a median income of $30,833 versus $20,833 for females.
 The per capita income for the village was $11,850.
 About 14.7% of families and 15.6% of the population were below the poverty line, including 27.4% of those under age 18 and 4.9% of those age 65 or over.

+Landmarks and architecture

+Shawnee is noted for its rare surviving examples of Appalachian boomtown architecture.
+The village’s Main Street Historic District preserves multiple late-19th and early-20th century commercial buildings, many of which feature false-front facades and wooden overhang porches—designs once common in mining towns but now scarce in Ohio.

+One of the most prominent landmarks is the Tecumseh Theater, originally constructed as Red Men’s Hall by the Improved Order of Red Men in 1907–08.
+It is a steel-frame commercial structure built in Classical Revival style and once hosted lodge meetings, vaudeville acts, silent films, and basketball games.
+After decades of vacancy, it was saved from demolition in 1976 and gradually restored.
+Today, the theater serves as a performance venue, café, and community cultural space.

+Another historic structure is the Knights of Labor Opera House, built in 1881.
+This multipurpose building once functioned as a cooperative store, union hall, and theater.
+It symbolized the growing labor movement in the region, particularly the transition of the Knights of Labor from secrecy to public action.
+It was later repurposed by the Knights of Pythias and subsequently as a furniture showroom in the mid-20th century.

+Together, these buildings reflect Shawnee’s past as a center of industrial growth and organized labor in the Hocking Valley coalfields.
+Preservation efforts led by local nonprofits have helped stabilize many of the structures and maintain the village’s historic character.